Communities

 Please explore some examples of our work with communities below.

-In 2017, the Town of Oakville teamed with Sheridan College and Garforth/Baumann, to develop a comprehensive Community Energy Strategy to support its reputation of being “The Most Livable Town in Canada”.
+In 2017, the Town of Oakville teamed with Sheridan College and Garforth/Baumann, to develop a comprehensive Community Energy Strategy (CES) to support its reputation of being “The Most Livable Town in Canada”.
+The CES was approved by Town council in February of 2020

 In late 2017, the City of Brampton teamed with Sheridan College and their strategic partner, Garforth International, to develop a comprehensive Community Energy and Emissions Reduction Plan that would support their “Brampton 2040 Vision”.
 The Heritage Heights CEP was also commissioned to identify a pathway to achieving a near net zero future for the Heritage Heights Community, Brampton’s last undeveloped area.